Chemaclass/satscribe/README.md

 application will fetch the blockchain data, send it to OpenAI and display a short summary.
 Every generated paragraph is stored so you can review it later in the **History** page.

+## 🔑 Manual Nostr Login

+If your browser doesn't have a Nostr extension, you can still sign in:

+1. Click **Login → Nostr** and copy the challenge text that appears.
+2. Use any external Nostr app (for example a mobile wallet) to sign a `kind 22242` event with that challenge as the content.
+3. Copy the full JSON of the signed event and paste it back in the next prompt.
+4. Submit and you're logged in with your Nostr pubkey.

 ## 🧪 Testing